ablaamim/Modular-programming/readme.md

 ---

+## :soccer: The goal :

+> Create a complete module in the rules of the art it is necessary to respect the norm, as well as authorized functions at 1337 school [42 Network].

+---

-## Useful function to manipulate tables of integers :
+## MODULE 1 : Useful function to manipulate tables of integers :

+> ABSOLUFUCKINLUTELY :heavy_exclamation_mark:

 ### :information_source: Extending my libft with more util function!